tan-yong-sheng/WQD7006-sentiment-analysis/README.md

 ## Problem Statement
+Airline reviews posted on social media platforms, particularly Twitter, are composed of unstructured, informal textual data.
+Tweets are often short and filled with slang, typos, and emojis, which makes it hard to automatically figure out if a customer is happy or upset with the airline companies.

+Such short texts pose unique challenges for sentiment analysis, as they contain limited context and sparse linguistic cues.
+This makes it crucial to use effective text representation techniques that can capture meaningful information from minimal content.

+To address this issue, the study aims to evaluate and compare various text representation methods—including traditional approaches like Bag-of-Words, N-grams, and TF-IDF, as well as advanced embeddings such as Word2Vec, SBERT, and large language model (LLM) embeddings—on short tweets.
+The goal is to identify which representations enable machine learning models to most accurately classify tweet sentiments into positive, negative, or neutral categories.

+## Research Goals
+The goals for this research are to:
 - To evaluate and compare the performance of sentiment analysis classifier models across various text representation techniques, including Bag-of-Words, N-grams, TF-IDF, Word2Vec, SBERT, and large language model (LLM) embeddings.
+- Evaluate the best combination of a text method and a machine learning model to get the most accurate results for airline tweets.

+This research aims to provide a structured framework for extracting sentiment insights from unstructured airline feedback, ultimately supporting more responsive and data-driven decision-making in the airline industry.

 ## Our Notebooks